The Washington State University General Catalog

 53. ADMISSION TO THE MAJOR

 The undergraduate major is the in-depth field of study leading to the degree and includes a set of core courses that has been approved by the academic unit offering the major, as well as by the college and the Faculty Senate.
-The major represents approximately one-third (40) of the credit hours required for the undergraduate degree, though some majors require a higher percentage of the total credit hours.
+The major represents approximately one-third (40) of the credits required for the undergraduate degree, though some majors require a higher percentage of the total credits.
 While most majors lead to a degree that shares the same name, some majors lead to a degree with a broader title (e.g., an Accounting major leads to the Bachelor of Arts in Business Administration).

 Admission to the Major: